ixofoundation/ixo-blockchain/x/project/spec/02_messages.md

 ```

 This message is expected to fail if:
-- Project doc having DID ProjectDID does not exist
+- Project doc having DID ProjectDid does not exist
 - SenderDid is empty or invalid
 - ProjectDid is empty or invalid
 - The status change constitutes an invalid status progression